Why It Works

 1 teaspoon ginger, grated on a microplane

 For the Dough: place flour in bowl of food processor.
-With machine running, slowly drizzle in water until cohesive dough is formed (you probably won't need all the water).
-All dough to ride around processor for 30 seconds.
+With machine running, slowly drizzle in water until a cohesive dough forms (you probably won't need all the water).
+Allow dough to ride around processor for 30 seconds.
+The dough should be smooth and tacky.
 Form into a ball using floured hands and transfer to a bowl.
 Cover with a damp towel and let rest for at least 30 minutes.

 After cabbage has purged, squeeze any remaining moisture out with your fingers, then transfer to the bowl with the pork.
 Fold together with a spatula until homogeneous.
 Microwave a small ball of the filling in a bowl for 10 seconds and eat it to taste for seasoning.
-Add more salt, soy sauce, or sugar as necessary and repeat tasting/seasoning step until the filling tastes like you want it to.
+Add more salt, soy sauce, or sugar as necessary and repeat tasting and seasoning until the filling tastes like you want it to.
 Refrigerate until ready to use.

-To Make the Dumplings: Divide dough into 4 sections, and each section into 10 small tablespoon-sized balls, making 40 balls total.
+To Make the Dumplings: Divide dough into 4 sections.
+Roll each section into a 6-inch long log.
+Cut each section into 10 equal pieces and roll each into a ball, making 40 balls total (about 3.8 ounce; 10g each).
 On a well-floured work surface, roll each ball into a round 3 1/2- to 4-inches in diameter.
 Stack wrappers and keep under plastic until all of them are rolled out.

 To form dumplings, place 1 tablespoon of filling in the center of a wrapper.
 Moisten the edges of the wrapper with a wet fingertip or a pastry brush.
 Fold in half and pinch the bottom-right corner closed.
 Pleat the front edge of the wrapper repeatedly, pinching the edge closed after each pleat until the entire dumpling is sealed.
 Transfer sealed dumplings to a lightly floured wooden or parchment-lined board.